ChiragRadhakrishna43-7/Mobile-Application-Development/README.md

 # Mobile-Application-Development
-Development of mobile application "ReciCheese" using Android Studio IDE.
+<p align="justify">Development of mobile application "ReciCheese" using Android Studio IDE.

 The app allows the user to search for recipes in the following ways:
       a) User can select one of the recipes randomly generated and displayed on opening the mobile app.